 11. Edge Of Nigh Calla Lily

-The Edge of Night Lily is among the most stunning on the list, with deep, almost black maroon petals.
+The Edge of Night Lily is among the most stunning, with deep, almost black maroon petals.
 The wide, deep-green leaves are speckled with white and ringed with a rich crimson, and it's not just the petals.

 These darker lilies do best in equally damp soil and, with careful care, can thrive in indoor containers.
 In full sun or partial shade, these flowers will thrive.

 The Golden calla lily lives up to its name with its huge mustard-yellow blossoms and regal demeanour.
 Large golden flowers and broad white-speckled leaves characterize this cultivar.

 It's critical to maintain the roots of this lily moist at all times during its early stages of development.
 This lily blooms in the summer and thrives in a garden bed or bog-like setting.
 It's best to keep the flowers in full sun or partial shade to keep them happy and healthy.
 Always keep the soil moist and well-drained.